SystmOne Integration Demo vs Live Environments: What Developers Need to Know

 Managing Throttling and Performance in Live

-One important factor when integrating with the Live environment is managing throttling.
-SystmOne applies strict limits on how often certain XML functions can be called to maintain system stability.
-For example, the GetPatientRecord function is typically limited to one request every thirty seconds, unless restricted to demographics or recent data.
-Other functions are limited to one per second.
+For example, the GetPatientRecord function is typically limited to one request every thirty seconds, unless usage is restricted to demographics or a limited subset of recent data.
+Other functions may be limited to one request per second.
+In the Demo environment, developers can explore how their applications behave under these constraints and design accordingly.

 Security Considerations in Demo and Live